SFTtech/kevin/README.md

-# kevin-ci
+# kevin CI

-A simple-stupid self-hosted continuous integration service in >=Python3.4.
+A simple-stupid self-hosted continuous integration service.

 ### Dafuq?

-Kevin is a self-hostable CI daemon to build pull requests inside your VMs.
+Kevin is a self-hostable CI daemon to build [pull requests](https://help.github.com/articles/using-pull-requests/) inside your VMs.

 It was mainly developed for [openage](http://openage.sft.mx/),